 By far the largest user of the Internet was already known to be spam but they discovered a close second was pages with no value and dead links and that the fastest growth area on the Internet was socialising while search engines were hardly being used at all for asking school curriculum questions.
 The overwhelming conclusion was that the Internet is a source of information but because "Information is not knowledge" it had no value without any search result being proven.
 Einstien's quote began appearing in reports everywhere with the same concern that the world wide web was an immense source of information but not answers.
 New buzz words like 'knowledge base' appeared and 'information' and 'knowledge' became fused in the business world as well as politics.
 But as Thomas H. Davenport said "In a knowledge-driven economy, talk is real work.".

 'Brain storming' is one of my most hated buzz words but when a group of people get together to thrash out a problem it results in a collective knowledge.
 And the provision of collective data or information resource cannot replace that discussion.
 So despite the government being told the schools do not have the servers and cabling to house the computers, and the enormous task of providing secure environments for wireless networks and safe surfing, along with the Internet will be no more beneficial than a decent library and the skills to use a computer will in the future become less demanding not more, they forged ahead.
-The Johns Hopkins University in Baltimore was just one of many that came up with the same scenario and because school curriculum's insist on Internet usage they published papers on evaluating information found on the Internet www.library.jhu.edu/researchhelp/.
-Which of course needs to be taught or how are students going to find, evaluate, understand what the information in this research section means?.
+The Johns Hopkins University in Baltimore was just one of many that came up with the same scenario and because school curriculum's insist on Internet usage they published papers on evaluating information found on the Internet which has subsequently become the model for students to follow.
+Which of course needs to be taught or how are students going to find, evaluate, understand what the information in their research means?.